-You may fall asleep when you don’t mean to, for example, while reading or watching television.
-More importantly, this problem can be dangerous.
-For example, you may feel sleepy when you’re driving.
-You should never drive if you feel sleepy.
-Stop immediately if you do.
-If you’re diagnosed with sleep apnoea, don’t drive until you are being treated successfully for it.
-See our frequently asked questions for more information about driving.
+You may find that you're falling asleep when you don’t mean to, for example, while reading or watching television.
+This can become dangerous if you're starting to feel sleepy when you’re driving.
+Never drive if you feel sleepy, and stop immediately if you do.
+See our FAQ for more information about driving.

-Bear in mind, these symptoms can be caused by problems other than sleep apnoea.
-If you have any of these symptoms, see your GP for advice.
+Bear in mind, many of these symptoms can be caused by problems other than sleep apnoea.
+But if you are having any of these symptoms, see your GP for advice.

 Your GP will ask about your symptoms and examine you.
-If someone has noticed that your breathing is disturbed while you’re asleep, it can be useful for them to come to your appointment too.
+If someone has noticed problems with your breathing while you’re asleep, it can be useful for them to come to your appointment too.
 If possible, ask your partner to record or video your snoring or disturbed breathing.
 This will help your GP with the diagnosis.

-- reducing the amount of alcohol you drink, especially before bedtime
+- reducing the amount of alcohol you drink, especially in the evening

 - stopping smoking

-If you have mild or moderate sleep apnoea, you may be able to try using an oral device at night.
-These are put into your mouth to help keep your airways open.
-An example is a mandibular advancement device, which is a bit like a sports gum shield.
-This opens up the back of your throat by causing your lower jaw and tongue to sit further forward than usual.
+If you have mild to moderate OSA, you may be able to try using an oral device at night.
+You put these in your mouth to help keep your airways open.
+An example is a mandibular advancement device.
+These are a bit like gum shields, that you wear over your teeth.
+They open up the back of your throat by causing your lower jaw and tongue to sit further forward than usual.
 You can have these fitted by a dentist or orthodontic surgeon (a dentist who specialises in straightening or moving teeth).

 Oral devices can improve your breathing during the night and allow you to get a better night’s sleep.
+Sometimes people who have more severe OSA get on with these better than alternative treatments too.
 However, they can have some side-effects.
 They may feel uncomfortable or increase the amount of saliva you produce, causing you to dribble while you sleep.
-Some people also find that they can fall out during the night.

 Continuous positive airway pressure (CPAP)

-If you have moderate to severe sleep apnoea, the most effective treatment is continuous positive airway pressure (CPAP).
-You might try CPAP after trying oral devices, or at the same time as using one.
+If you have moderate to severe OSA, continuous positive airway pressure (CPAP) is the most effective treatment.
 CPAP involves using a machine at night that blows pressurised air into your upper airways.

 The machine connects to a mask that you wear over your mouth or nose.
 The air pressure that’s created by the machine helps to hold your airways open.

 CPAP is a long-term treatment, so you’ll need to keep using it every night.
 Using the machine may take some getting used to.
-But it can help you get the rest you need, so try to persevere and speak to your sleep specialist for advice and support.
-See our frequently asked questions for more information on CPAP.
+But it does help you get the sleep you need, so try to persevere and speak to your sleep specialist team for advice and support.
+See our FAQ for more information on CPAP.

-Surgery is a last resort.
-It’s only an option if your sleep apnoea is caused by something that can’t be treated through lifestyle changes, oral devices or CPAP.
-For example, if your sleep apnoea is caused by enlarged tonsils, your doctor may suggest having your tonsils removed.
+Surgery is usually a last resort.
+It’s only an option if your sleep apnoea is caused by something that can’t be treated through lifestyle changes, oral devices or CPAP, or if these treatment options aren't working for you.
+You may be able to have surgery to remove any excess tissue in your throat, for example, or to remove your tonsils, if they are causing your sleep apnoea.

 - coronary heart disease